CoffeaTeam/coffea-casa-tutorials/README.md

 The rest of this readme provides extensive details and specifications about the files included, for those interested in their purpose/motivation beyond their function as a tutorial.

-## Benchmarks
+## Examples
 *Details on the provided benchmarks, as well as local (non-coffea-casa) implementations and older/alternate solutions, can be found on the [coffea-benchmarks](https://github.com/mat-adamec/coffea-benchmarks) page, whose basic information has been copied here.*

-The benchmarks/ folder houses solutions to eight "functionality benchmarks" first proposed [here](https://github.com/iris-hep/adl-benchmarks-index).
+The examples/ folder houses solutions to eight "functionality benchmarks" first proposed [here](https://github.com/iris-hep/adl-benchmarks-index).
 They are as follow:
 1. Plot the missing ET of all events.
 2. Plot pT of all jets in all events.
 3. Plot pT of jets with |η| < 1.